HsiangHung/SQL/DB5_C_social_network.md

 ```
 Note the subquery "SELECT t.ID1, t.ID2, b.ID2 as ID3 FROM ...
 WHERE a.ID2=b.ID2)" gives (t.ID1, t.ID2) are Likes tuple but not in Friend. b.ID2 are common friends of t.ID1's friend and t.ID2's friend.

 This problem has alternative easier way to do.
+We can decompose it into three steps.
-Let's do first `For each student A who likes a student B where the two are not friends`.
+(1) Let's do first `For each student A who likes a student B where the two are not friends`.
 This is the query from warmup-3:
 ```SQL
 select l.ID1, l.ID2
 from Likes
 where l.ID2 not in (select f.ID2 from Friend f where l.ID1=f.ID1)
 ```
-Then `For each student A who likes a student B where the two are not friends, find if they have a friend C in common `:
+(2) Then `For each student A who likes a student B where the two are not friends, find if they have a friend C in common `:
 ```SQL
 select l.ID1, l.ID2, f2.ID2
 from Likes l join Friend f1 on (l.ID1 = f1.ID1)